Global solution for the 3D gravity water waves system above a flat bottom: The Improved -norm Estimate: Good Type Phases

-Then we consider the case when $\max\{j_1,j_2\}\leq m+k+k_1-4\beta m$.
-Note that, we only have at most $m^3$ cases to consider.
-Hence, it's sufficient to consider fixed $j_1$ and $j_2$.
-For this case, we do integration by parts in ``$\eta$'' many times to see rapidly decay.
-More precisely, after integration by parts in $\eta$, we have the following identity,
+Lastly, let's consider the case when $\max\{j_1,j_2\}\leq m+k+k_1-4\beta m$.
+For this case, we can do integration by parts in ``$\eta$'' many times to see rapidly decay.
+More precisely, after integration by parts in $\eta$ once, we have the following identity,